Derek Perera

 Derek Anthony Perera (born 13 October 1977) is a Canadian former cricketer of Sri Lankan origin.
 He has played for Canadian cricket team at the 1997 ICC Trophy.

-Perera played in a single first-class cricket match for Nondescripts Cricket Club before moving to Canada.
+Perera played in a single first-class cricket match for the Colombo-based Nondescripts Cricket Club before moving to Canada.
 He is currently coaching the Canadian U19 cricket team and also assisted the national cricket team to qualify for the 2007 ICC Cricket World Cup.
-In 2016, he was named and recognised as one of the greatest head coaches in the North American region by the ICC.
+In 2016, he was named and recognised as one of the greatest head coaches in the North American region by the International Cricket Council.